HIP-1195: Hiero hooks and an application to allowances

 - HIP-991: Permissionless revenue-generating Topic Ids for Topic Operators proposed fee-based access control for message submissions to topics.

 Hooks provide a more general solution to the problem of users needing custom business logic for their entities.
 For example, a token issuer might need to enforce rules on every transaction involving their token for regulatory or business reasons.
-A transfer hook installable on token types could enforce these rules without requiring the issuer to take a full design proposal through the HIP process.
+A transfer hook for token entities could enforce these rules without requiring the issuer to take a full design proposal through the HIP process.
 It would also preserve the performance and simplicity of the native APIs, unlike moving everything into custom ERC-20 smart contracts.

 In short, by avoiding protocol-level changes for every important customization, hooks can greatly streamline innovation on a Hiero network while maintaining the performance and integrity of the native services.